c0demag/hello-libhandler-enclave/README.md

     $ source ${sgx-sdk-install-path}/environment

-Finally use the make and pass in the location of LIBHANDLER_DIR. libhandler must already have been built.
+Finally use make and pass in the location of LIBHANDLER_DIR. libhandler must already have been built.
 For example:

     $ make LIBHANDLER_DIR=../libhandler